EASA Air Operations Regulation (EU) No 965/2012 Part-NCC applies to non-commercial flights in complex motor-powered

 Operators of complex motor-powered aircraft flying non-commercial flights:

 Complex motor-powered aircraft means:

-The European Commission has agreed an exemption that allows non-commercial operations of twin turboprop aeroplanes, with a MCTOM of 5700kg and below, to be operated under Part-NCO (Non-Commercial Operations) rules instead of Part-NCC.
+Operators of complex motor-powered aeroplanes with a MCTOM of 5700 kg or below and equipped with turboprop engines, involved in non-commercial operations (other than any Specialised Operations) can operate in accordance with Part-NCO instead of Part-NCC.
 This also means that operators of this type of aircraft do not have to comply with Part-ORO (Organisation Requirements).

 Operators will need to be familiar with the EASA Basic Regulation

 and the Air Operations Regulation.
 They will also need to comply with the detailed implementing rules in Annex